Annual revenue in billions USD

 Loading revenue data...

 Snap's advertising revenue is sensitive to macroeconomic conditions, with weaker demand among large brand-oriented advertisers posing a risk.
-Economic uncertainty and potential tariff actions could lead advertisers to streamline their spending, negatively impacting Snap's revenue growth.
-The company's decision to omit guidance due to the uncertain macroeconomic environment underscores this vulnerability.
+The potential for a recession and trade war could disproportionately affect Snap's advertising revenue and overall financial performance.
+The company's decision to omit guidance due to macroeconomic uncertainties reflects the challenges it faces in the current environment.

 Snap Inc. operates as a technology company in North America, Europe, and internationally.
 The company offers Snapchat, a visual messaging application with various tabs, such as camera, visual messaging, snap map, stories, and spotlight that enable people to communicate visually through short videos and images.
 It also provides Snapchat+, a subscription service that provides subscribers access to exclusive, experimental, and pre-release features; Spectacles, an eyewear product; and advertising pr...